Alexei1999/features-applier/README.md

 - React 16.8 or higher
 - Node.js 12.х or higher
-- TypeScript (version 4.9 or higher)
+- TypeScript 4.9 or higher

 You can use any package manager: